JustinLingard/rlaqn/README.md

 + sulphur dioxide, SO<sub>2</sub>, and
 + particulate matter, PM<sub>10</sub>.

-Statistics are calculated for each air quality monitoring station in the LAQN, on a year-by-year basis.
-They are available from the inception of the network in 1993, when it was composed of a few stations, to the much larger, current day network.
-The use of pre-calculated statistics removes the need to caluclate these metrics from raw, hourly data, and ensures good consistency.
+Statistics are calculated for each air quality monitoring station in the LAQN on a year-by-year basis.
+Statistics are available from the inception of the network in 1993, when it was composed of a few stations, to the much larger, current day network.
+The use of pre-calculated statistics removes the need to caluclate these metrics from raw, hourly data, and ensures good consistency with published data.

-NOx (nitrogen oxides) and PM<sub>2.5</sub> statistics are not currently available, but if generated in future, should be picked-up.
+NOx (nitrogen oxides) and PM<sub>2.5</sub> statistics are not currently available, but if generated in future, should be picked-up by the function.

 **Note:** *Ratification of the underlying air quality monitoring data, from which the statistics are calculated, is undertaken three to six months in arrears.
 Subsequently, statistics for the current year can vary over time and should be viewed as provisional statistics (awaiting final ratification).*

-The pre-calculated air quality statistics from the London Air API are comparable to those shown under the air quality objective values and capture rates on the Annual Air Quality Report for each air quality monitoring station in the LAQN, c.f., [Annual Air Quality Report for Westminster - Marylebone Road (01/01/2015 to 01/01/2016)](http://www.erg.kcl.ac.uk/weeklysitereport/asrstats.asp?site=MY1&startdate=1-Jan-2015).
+Pre-calculated air quality statistics from the London Air API are comparable to those shown under the air quality objective values and capture rates on the Annual Air Quality Report for each air quality monitoring station in the LAQN, c.f., [Annual Air Quality Report for Westminster - Marylebone Road (01/01/2015 to 01/01/2016)](http://www.erg.kcl.ac.uk/weeklysitereport/asrstats.asp?site=MY1&startdate=1-Jan-2015).

-Site meta data, for each past and current air quality monitoring station in the LAQN, can be obtained using the ```get_laqn_sites``` function, as decsribed below.
+Site meta data for past and current air quality monitoring station in the LAQN can be obtained using the ```get_laqn_sites``` function, as decsribed below.

 ```r
 > get_laqn_aq_objectives <- function (theGroup = "London", metric = "Annual",